Log in

 Iris Ghalia 2019 Parfum

 A popular perfume by Ensar Oud for women and men, released in 2019.
-The scent is citrusy-creamy.
-It is still in production.
+The scent is animal-floral.
+Projection and longevity are above-average.
+The production was apparently discontinued.

 Compare